THE HIDDEN HAND OF GOD

 With the

-memory of that incident fresh in my mind, I
+memory of the cheating incident fresh in my mind, I

 wondered if Bob's sudden appearance was Supernatural